Claret-Srl/frontend/build-scripts/README.md

 ## Converting files

-Currently in Home Assistant we use a bundler to convert TypeScript, CSS and JSON files to JavaScript files that the browser understands.
+Currently in Safegate Pro we use a bundler to convert TypeScript, CSS and JSON files to JavaScript files that the browser understands.

 We currently rely on Webpack but also have experimental Rollup support.
 Both of these programs bundle the converted files in both production and development.